-Best Practice: Moisture problems are best avoided by building non-vented crawlspaces.
-Non-vented systems are described more fully in the Structure Thermal Performance section.
-One source of moisture problems in crawlspaces comes from the combination of moist air and cold temperatures.
-Air in crawlspaces may be moist due to the proximity of soil and air leaks from the house.
-In humid summers, moisture is carried into the crawlspace in the air drawn through traditional wall vents.
-When this warm moist air reaches cooler structural framing, the moisture condenses out and can cause mold and structural problems.
-In winter, cold air is drawn into the crawlspace and does little to dry out crawlspaces, but can lower temperatures, cause condensation and freeze exposed waterpipes.
-A non-vented crawlspace is a more hospitable environment for the air distribution system to operate in.
+In areas with humid summers, moisture is carried into the crawlspace in the air drawn through traditional wall vents.
+When this warm moist air reaches cooler structural framing, the moisture can condense out and cause mold and structural problems.
+In areas with freezing temperatures, cold air may be drawn into the crawlspace and does little to dry out crawlspaces, but can lower temperatures, cause condensation and freeze exposed waterpipes.
+Although warm-humid or frigid areas are limited in the marine climate, conditioned crawspaces should be considered for these areas.
+Conditioned crawlspace is a more hospitable environment for the air distribution system to operate in.
+Conditioned crawspaces are described more fully in the Structure Thermal Performance section.
+Building America is currently conducting research on conditioned crawlspaces in the marine climate.
+Building America teams recommend using conditioned crawlspaces.